 - My behavior with respect to food and eating causes me significant distress.
 (3 or 4)

 - Issues related to food and eating decrease my ability to function effectively (daily routine, job/school, social or family activities, health difficulties).
 (3 or 4)

 Answer yes or no to questions 8 and 9.
 In the past 12 months…

-Food Addiction is likely the problem if you choose the following:
+Food Addiction is likely the problem if you chose the following:

 Reference: Gearhardt, Corbin, Brownell, 2009

 Today it may not seem that many people can call themselves a normal eater.
 If you identify with three or more of the following then you ARE most likely a normal eater: